 - The value of family-driven and youth-guided care means services provided are based on the strengths and needs of the youth and families that are served.
 A strengths-based model of assessment such as the CANS-C is a key component of a family driven and youth guided model.
 Agencies should be able to demonstrate how families and youth are considered the leaders and drivers of both the family team and the plan of care. - 2.
 The value of cultural and linguistic competency means that services provided are sensitive to each family's culture and agencies strive to eliminate racial, ethnic, geographic, cultural and socioeconomic disparities and disproportionalities by tailoring services to reflect the cultural and linguistic needs of the families to be served.
 Partner agencies should participate in assessment and development of policies and procedures to ensure competency.
-This may include, but is not limited to: training standards for employees, incorporation of policies into service delivery, self-assessment of cultural and linguistic competence, and/or use of certified translation specialists and interpreters based on best practices. - 3.
-The value of community based services means that services should be available within the family/youth's community, as defined by the family and youth.
+This may include, but is not limited to: training standards for employees, incorporation of policies into service delivery, self-assessment of cultural and linguistic competence, and/or use of certified translation specialists and interpreters based on best practices.

+- 3. The value of community based services means that services should be available within the family/youth's community, as defined by the family and youth.
 An agency should be able to demonstrate flexibility around location of services being offered and demonstrate efforts to collaborate, enhance partnerships with services systems and resources in the community.

-14. Licensing: (Child Placing Agency)

-As of March 2009, CBCCF (Seminole) assumed primary licensing review and approval.
-This authorization was extended in 2012 for Orange/Osceola.
-All initial and re-licensure licensing packets for foster care homes and/or child specific placement homes submitted by area child placing agencies are submitted to the CBCCF Licensing Manager for final approval.
-Upon final approval the CBCCF Licensing Manager submits an attestation packet consisting of:
+- 14. Licensing: (Child Placing Agency) All initial and re-licensure licensing packets for foster care homes and/or child specific placement homes submitted by area child placing agencies are submitted to the Embrace Families Licensing Manager for final approval.
+Upon final approval the Embrace Families Licensing Manager submits an attestation packet consisting of:

 - Licensing Application

-- CBCCF Cover Letter
+- Embrace Families Cover Letter

 - Notarized Attestation

 - CPA request to License

 - Standard Licensing Checklist